kevinsogo/compgen/docs_src/TUTORIAL.md

 This introduces us to our first two programs.
 The first is the **model solution**.
 As the name suggests, it's the solution that a contestant's solution is compared against.
 The programs aren't directly compared, but their outputs are.
 Sometimes, this is also called the *judge solution*.

 The second is the **checker**.
 For most problems, the checker will simply determine if the outputs of the contestant and the model solution are the same.
-You may also be familiar that when the answer is a float, an answer is accepted if its absolute or relative error is within certain bounds---this is also handled by the checker.
+You may also be familiar that when the answer is a float, an answer is accepted if its absolute or relative error is within certain bounds—this is also handled by the checker.
 For problems with multiple possible solutions, it's also the checker that determines whether a contestant's output is correct.

 ## Strong test cases and generators